 The additional storage pocket on the front can comfortably accommodate a rain jacket or an article of clothing that needs to dry out.
 Also attached to this panel are two side zip pockets that can hold additional fuel or water bottles.
 There are also a variety of straps, ice ax loops, and cinch cords to easily attach trekking poles, axes, or any other item that doesn't fit in the main compartment.

 At just about 4 3/4 pounds, the Traverse 70 is no lightweight.
 It's one of the heaviest packs in the review.
 It's understandable that this would be the case with all of its extra features but if you are considering this pack because of the number of its eighth pocket, now is a good time to ask yourself whether or not you truly need all of them.
-If you want to save yourself almost a pound without sacrificing too much volume, check out the Gregory Paragon 68.

 Adjustability and Fit

-At $250, we think that the REI Traverse 70 offers fair value.
+We think that the REI Traverse 70 offers fair value.
 You get what you pay for, and what you pay for is a solid pack with a ton of organizational features.
 It is a sturdy design that we think carries regular and above-average loads well enough that it could be the do-it-all pack for most folks.

 This pack is a durable companion.
 It offers tons of features, perhaps more than it needs to.
 In any case, if you are in the market for a model that will keep you organized while you cover miles, the REI Traverse 70 is worth a strong look.